 Our attorneys in Luxembourgcan offer more information on companies exempt from registering for VAT in this country.

 Declaration of the turnover for VAT registration in Luxembourg

-In the case of voluntary VAT registration, sales information must be filed with the AED.
+In the case of a voluntary VAT registration, sales information must be filed with the local authority.
 For this purpose, the tax will be payable at the time the supply of services or sale of goods is made, at the time an invoice is issued, at the time a deposit for the payment is made.

-Our law firm in Luxembourg can help those who want to set up small businesses and VAT registration in the early stages of starting a company.
+Our law firm in Luxembourg can help those who need VAT registration.

 The VAT number in Luxembourg